Mahedi-61/MIU_Spring_2019/README.md

 * [19/01/2019]: First class test of CSE-472 course will be held in 23/01/2019 <a href="./CSE-472/introduction_to_satellite.pdf">Syllabus</a>
 * [26/01/2019]: There will be no class in 29/01/2019 and 30/01/2019
 * [03/02/2019]: Second class test of CSE-472 course will be held in 06/02/2019 <a href="./CSE-472/global_system_for_mobile.pdf">Syllabus</a>
+* [09/02/2019]: First class test of CSE-437 course will be held in 12/02/2019 and 19/02/2019 (alternative) in two different questions of equal standard.
+Students will be allowed to take part in one exam only.
+Syallbus: Loss Function, Backpropagation